-Employees who understand how to protect themselves from bloodborne pathogen exposure make the workplace safer for everyone and benefit their employer.
+Employees who understand how to protect themselves from bloodborne pathogen exposure make the workplace safer for everyone.
 After taking this class, users should be able to describe OSHA regulations regarding bloodborne pathogens and how they impact day-to-day operations in the workplace.

 Number of Lessons 22

 - Bloodborne Pathogens: Hepatitis B and C